 let does_not_exist = &v[100];

 let does_not_exist = v.get(100);

+Listing 8-6: Attempting to access the element at index 100 in a vector containing 5 elements

-When you run this, you will find that with the first [] method, Rust will cause a panic! when a non-existent element is referenced.
-This method would be preferable if you want your program to consider an attempt to access an element past the end of the vector to be a fatal error that should crash the program.
+When you run this code, the first [] method will cause a panic! because it references a nonexistent element.
+This method is best used when you want your program to consider an attempt to access an element past the end of the vector to be a fatal error that crashes the program.

-When the get method is passed an index that is outside the array, it will return None without panicking.
-You would use this if accessing an element beyond the range of the vector will happen occasionally under normal circumstances.
-Your code can then have logic to handle having either Some(&element) or None, as we discussed in Chapter 6.
+When the get method is passed an index that is outside the vector, it returns None without panicking.
+You would use this method if accessing an element beyond the range of the vector happens occasionally under normal circumstances.
+Your code will then have logic to handle having either Some(&element) or None, as discussed in Chapter 6.
 For example, the index could be coming from a person entering a number.
-If they accidentally enter a number that’s too large and your program gets a None value, you could tell the user how many items are in the current Vec and give them another chance to enter a valid value.
-That would be more user-friendly than crashing the program for a typo!
+If they accidentally enter a number that’s too large and the program gets a None value, you could tell the user how many items are in the current Vec and give them another chance to enter a valid value.
+That would be more user-friendly than crashing the program due to a typo!

+prod: check xref

 Invalid References

-Once the program has a valid reference, the borrow checker will enforce the ownership and borrowing rules covered in Chapter 4 to ensure this reference and any other references to the contents of the vector stay valid.
-Recall the rule that says we can’t have mutable and immutable references in the same scope.
-That rule applies in this example, where we hold an immutable reference to the first element in a vector and try to add an element to the end:
+When the program has a valid reference, the borrow checker enforces the ownership and borrowing rules (covered in Chapter 4) to ensure this reference and any other references to the contents of the vector remain valid.
+Recall the rule that states we can’t have mutable and immutable references in the same scope.
+That rule applies in Listing 8-7 where we hold an immutable reference to the first element in a vector and try to add an element to the end:

+prod: check xref

 let mut v = vec![1, 2, 3, 4, 5];